1wheel/roadtolarissa/source/_posts/2017-11-12-literate-blogging.md

 And that's all the code that's needed to build the blog!

-To everything on the internet `npm run publish` runs [lit-node](TKTKT) on this post to regenerate everything locally and uses `rsync` again to copy the `public` directory to a remote folder that's being statically served.
+To get everything on the internet `npm run publish` runs [lit-node](TKTKT) on this post to regenerate everything locally then uses `rsync` again to copy the `public` directory to a remote folder that's being statically served.

 ```json
 "scripts": {